Governor's School of Engineering and Technology

-The Governor's School of Engineering and Technology, or GSET, is one of the six original schools that comprise the New Jersey Governor's School program.
-Since its inception, the program has been held at Rutgers University in Piscataway, in Middlesex County, New Jersey and aims to educate scholars in the fields of engineering and technology.
+The Governor's School of Engineering and Technology, or GSET, is one of the two programs of the Governor's School of New Jersey.
+Since its inception, the program has been held at Rutgers University in Piscataway, New Jersey, and aims to educate scholars in the fields of engineering and technology.
 This program is tuition-free and receives funding from sponsors, alumni, the state of New Jersey, Rutgers University, and others.
-This 4-week residential summer program is academically intense and demanding with very little free time.
+This 4-week residential summer program is academically intense and demanding.
 It typically runs from the end of June to the middle/end of July.
-A typical student participates in two elective courses, along with the core courses of Physics, and Robotics.
+Students participate in two elective courses, along with the core courses of Physics, and Robotics.
 Their schedule also includes keynote speakers, tours, enrichment activities, and a research project.
 The research project is one of the main focuses of the program, in which students conduct research, design experiments, and write a professional research paper.
 On the final day, a symposium is held to showcase the research, projects, and creations.
-The symposium is open to both invited guests and the public.

 The application process begins with nominations from the high schools.
 As stated on their official website, "All applicants must be nominated by their high schools.
 (High schools can nominate one applicant for every 325 members of their junior class. i.e. a school with 100 juniors may nominate 1 student; a school with 400 juniors may nominate 2 students; a school with 645 juniors may also nominate only 2 students).
 Admission to the program is very competitive.
 Following a competitive process at each high school in which dozens of students may express interest in attending the program, we generally receive between 300 and 400 applications from these nominees.
 Of the nominees, who are the best and brightest students at their respective schools, fewer than 25% generally receive offers of admission."
 On the application, it states:

 To be considered for the Governor's School of Engineering & Technology, a student must meet the following criteria:

 → The student must be a New Jersey resident and be a high school junior during the 2016-2017 school year.